What makes a good Software Test engineer?

 problems, change requests, designs, tools/compilers/libraries/patches,

 changes made to them, and who makes the changes.
-(See the
+Such control helps

 Return to top of this page's FAQ list